-As of we’re writing this article, the majority of businesses in Los Cabos are open though operating at reduced capacity.
-You'll want to to double check directly with a business before assuming they’re open.
+As we’re writing this article, the majority of businesses in Los Cabos are open though operating at reduced capacity.
+You'll want to double-check directly with a business before assuming they’re open.

 What can I do in Los Cabos right now?

 Many of the classic activities travelers love in Los Cabos -- ahem, sunset cruises, farm-to-table dining, biking, horseback riding, surfing, sailing, and fishing -- are all available right now.
 Head here to get an idea of activities you can do in Los Cabos during the pandemic.